pyotr777/dockerIaaSTools/README.md

 ## SSH commands

-There are special ssh commands, that when run from local computer will not be executed inside the container.
-These commands are for manipulationg user container.
+There are special ssh commands, that when run from local computer will not be executed inside the user container but rather on the host.
+These commands are for manipulating user container.

 ### commit